nesdoug/SPEZ/Readme.txt

 	- allow small images to be imported as palettes
 	  (as small as 2x1) to allow 16x1 images as a palette
 	- importing images only blanks the tiles it needs
+2.2 - changed key commands, and added some...
+    - a=select all, x=cut, v=paste, y=vert flip
+	- multi-tile select mode added (= default)
+	- allows cut/paste/flip/etc with multiple tiles
+	- and adding multiple tiles into metasprite at once

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).